Nik300/InterpretLayer/README.md

-                .UseStatement(  // UseStatement simply adds a new statement to the current document new FunctionCall( // This statement is pretty self explainatory, it's used to call a function "sys",  // this is the library, or context, where to look for the function "[ioprintln]",  // and this is the actual function name
+                .UseStatement(  // UseStatement simply adds a new statement to the current document new FunctionCall( // This statement is pretty self explainatory, it's used to call a function "sys",  // this is the library, or context, where to look for the function "ioprintln",  // and this is the actual function name
                         args: new Element[] // list of arguments {
                             Element.Builder